gokulmpg/gokulmpg/README.md

 - 👋 Hi, I’m @gokulmpg
 - An enthuastics data scientist and project management professional
 - reach out to me if you have interesting projects, colloboration or some challenging oppurtunities
-- Happy NewYear & Happy Christmas
+- gokulmpg
--  Yes
+- LOVE TO CODE AND PLAY WITH DATA